openhab/org.openhab.binding.zwave/doc/thermofloor/zwater_0_0.md

 ### Parameter 12: Input 2 report interval

 Time interval between consecutive temperature reports.
-0 Reporting of temperatures disabled.

-1 - 8640 Multiply with 10 seconds, 10 seconds – 24 hours.
-Default is 6 (60 seconds).
+<p&gt0 Reporting of temperatures disabled.</p&gt <p&gt1 - 8640 Multiply with 10 seconds, 10 seconds – 24 hours.
+Default is 6 (60 seconds).</p&gt
 Values in the range 0 to 8640 may be set.

 The manufacturer defined default value is ```6```.